symbuzzer/Turkish-Ad-Hosts/README.md

 - I also try to add foreign applications and WEB pages that are popularly used in Turkey as much as possible.
 - Prepared for my own personal use.
 Use at your own risk.
 - This list has been created by testing all applications one by one and examining the DNS addresses that have emerged by using MITM and other methods.
-- You can see install guides from [Wiki page](https://github.com/symbuzzer/Turkish-Ad-Hosts/wiki)
+- You can see install and using guides from [Wiki page](https://github.com/symbuzzer/Turkish-Ad-Hosts/wiki)
 - If you want to add or remove a site from the block list or suggest app for scanning, please create [issue](https://github.com/symbuzzer/Turkish-Ad-Hosts/issues).
 - This list will be updated daily.